Storm Warnings: Epigraph

 Ziggy makes this comment as a joke to his (union) accomplice as they steal cars from the docks.

+Music

+The montage that opens the episode is accompanied by the Johnny Cash song "Walk the Line".
+While the song technically has a source within the universe of the story, with Detective Pryzbylewski playing it from a CD and ending the montage by pressing pause, this scene still noticeably stands out among the rest of the show which usually makes a point of not including non-diegetic music (with few exceptions).

 Credits

 Starring cast

 Although credited, John Doman, and Wood Harris do not appear in this episode.